The Society was established in 1932, and is a self-funded volunteer organisation that is constituted to:

 - Garden & Grounds

 Each group conducts a monthly meeting concentrating on the development of their particular specialty.
 The monthly meetings offer interesting talks by informed speakers, discussion groups, garden visits and practical sessions.
-Most meetings have bench exhibits for which plants and flowers do not have to be of Show quality, nor do they need to be rare or unusual specimens.
+Most meetings include presentation of bench exhibits (for which plants and flowers do not have to be of Show quality, nor do they need to be rare or unusual specimens).
 It is an opportunity to show what is growing well in your garden and to obtain help with identification of plants or advice for plants that are not thriving.

 All groups support the three Flower Shows and the Plant Collectors Sale and Garden Expo.
-Monies raised support the Society’s activites and maintenance of the garden and infrastructure.
+Monies raised support the Society’s activities and maintenance of the garden and infrastructure.

 On Monday and Thursday mornings general gardening and maintenance is carried out in the garden.

-Membership subscriptions are low cost and there is no need to subscribe before attending one of our activites.
+Membership subscriptions are relatively low cost, and there is no need to subscribe before attending one of our activities.
 Please follow the membership link for further information on how to join.